get-glu/glu/docs/guides/gitops-implementation.md

 Finally, we describe our _production_ phase.
 As with staging, we pass metadata, pipeline, the git source and this time we add a promotion relationship to the `stagingPhase`.
 This means we can promote from _staging_ to _production_.

-Now we have described out entire end to end _phase_.
+Now we have described our entire end-to-end _phase_.
 However, it is crucial to now understand more about the `*AppResource`.

 ## The Resource